Going for Gold

-Going for Gold is a British television game show that originally aired on BBC1 between 12 October 1987 and 9 July 1996.
+Going for Gold was a British television game show that originally aired on BBC1 between 12 October 1987 and 9 July 1996.
 It was revived for Channel 5 from 13 October 2008 to 20 March 2009.

 Background

 1987–96

 Going for Gold was originally broadcast on BBC1 from 12 October 1987 to 9 July 1996, usually, after the lunchtime broadcast of Australian soap opera Neighbours.
 It was presented by Irish broadcaster Henry Kelly, and its defining concept was that it featured contestants from different European countries who competed against each other to answer questions (all in English) to win a prize.
 The show's theme tune was composed by future multi-award winning composer Hans Zimmer.

-The show was shown on BBC1 in the UK and on Super Channel (later NBC Super Channel) in Continental Europe and on BBC TV Europe (which carried a mix of BBC1 and BBC2 output up to its dissolution in early 1991).
+The show was also aired on Super Channel (later NBC Super Channel) in Continental Europe and on BBC TV Europe (which carried a mix of BBC1 and BBC2 output up to its dissolution in early 1991).

-The 1987–1996 run of the quiz show each week had seven contestants that spoke English (each representing a different European country, although each of the home nations of the United Kingdom fielded their own contestants) who would compete against each other for a place in the finals.
-The show followed a repechage format (now common, but was unusual then), whereby unsuccessful contestants from Monday's show would return on Tuesday, and so on throughout the week.
+The 1987–1996 run had seven contestants each week, each representing a different European country (the four countries of the United Kingdom, as well as Jersey and the Isle of Man, fielded their own contestants) who competed against each other for a place in the finals.
+The show followed a repechage format, whereby unsuccessful contestants from Monday's show would return on Tuesday, and so on throughout the week.
 Each episode lasted for 25 minutes, including four rounds.

 There were ten series in total (two in 1992).
 The first five series were broadcast during the winter, and many of these were split in half by the Christmas break.
-The (second) 1992 and 1993 series went out in the autumn, the last three were broadcast during the summer.
+The second 1992 and 1993 series went out in the autumn, and the last three were broadcast during the summer.
 The 1996 series featured competitors from the United Kingdom only and was moved to an earlier time slot, immediately before the 1.00 pm news.

-While the show didn’t award a winners trophy, David Baddiel had one despite not even appearing on the show.
-He offered this up for the prize task on Taskmaster series nine, which won him 5 points.